13 best towns and cities to visit in Andalusia, Spain

 Location: Jerez de la Frontera

-9. Marbella with the most beautiful Old Town in Andalusia!
+9. Marbella, the most beautiful Old Town in Andalusia

 Marbella is one of the most famous whitewashed towns in Andalusia and also one of the most beautiful ones.
 Although it has grown to be quite a big city, the Marbella Old Town is still the same authentic Andalusian town with flower pots and narrow streets!